 - Contact address (name and email address of main contact person)

-The articles and book reviews will be published on the Current Issue page, the event / conference reports and publication launches on the Blog page of this site.
+The articles and book reviews will be published online as a journal in PDF format, the event / conference reports and publication launches on the Blog page of this site.

 Do not hesitate to contact the Editor (at: firstname.lastname@example.org) if you have any queries.